Parton distributions need representative sampling: Sampling tests and hopscotch scans

-Altogether, the hopscotch exercise demonstrates the degree to which predictions for LHC cross sections depend on the quality criteria for individual fits as well as the sampling procedures adopted by the groups.
-To the question: ``Which of the generated replicas are acceptable to predict the LHC cross sections?", the answer of the exercise is ``Apparently, all of them that have good $\chi^2$".
+The hopscotch exercise demonstrates the degree to which predictions for LHC cross sections depend on the sampling procedures and priors adopted by the groups.
+To the question: ``Which of our generated replicas are acceptable for predicting the LHC cross sections?'', the answer accounting only for the likelihoods is ``Apparently, all of them that have good $\chi^2$'', echoing the likelihood-ratio test described in Sec.~\ref{sec:SamplingPDFs}.